-As shown in these photographs, at some point this book survived a serious fire, yet the resulting fire damage has actually become an INTEGRAL PART of this book’s history.
+At some point this book survived a serious fire, and the resulting fire damage has actually become an integral part of this book’s history.

-While a trained conservator could undoubtedly repair a great deal of this damage, the DAMAGE ITSELF has become part of the family’s history.
+While a trained conservator could undoubtedly repair a great deal of this damage, the damage is part of the object’s story and has become part of the family’s history.

 So, what to do?

-To keep this history intact, the book is going to be archivally “preserved” (i.e. maintained by the owner in its current state in a safe archival bag and an acid-free box), but not “conserved” (i.e. professionally repaired by a trained conservator).
+To keep this history intact, the book is going to be archivally preserved (maintained by the owner in its current state in a safe archival bag and an acid-free box), but not conserved (professionally repaired by a trained conservator).

-Here are 4 easy steps that you can apply to books in you’re own collection or family archive!
+Here are four easy steps that you can take to preserve books in you’re collection or family archive!

 Preserving Old Books: What to Do